vanmars/anagrams_and_antigrams/README.md

 ## Description

-_This is a project for Epicodus to practice using test driven development and encapsulation while working with Ruby classes and methods. the original instructions for the project include:_
+_This is a project for Epicodus to practice using test driven development and encapsulation while working with Ruby classes and methods.
+This program allows users to input two strings.
+It then checks to see if the two strings are anagrams or antigrams.
+If neither, it returns the letters that do match.
+The program also informs the user whether each individual string is a palindrome or not.
+Finally, if a user enters a word that is not a real word, the program will return an error and ask the user to try again._

+_The original instructions for the project include:_

 Create an algorithm with an anagram method that follows the rules included below.